Bovet Fleurier: The modern company

 In 1989, Parmigiani Fleurier purchased Bovet and registered the trademark for "all watchmaking products, mechanical watches and clocks and naval instruments, of Swiss origin", but no Bovet branded timepieces were produced.
 Parmigiani sold Bovet in 1990 to investors, and Bovet Fleurier SA was established.
-However, no watches were actually manufactured by the company until after it was acquired by Roger Guye and Thierry Ouelevay in 1994, who opened a branch office in Geneva.
+However, no watches were actually manufactured by the company until after it was acquired by Roger Guye and Thierry Oulevay in 1994, who opened a branch office in Geneva.

 The company was acquired by Pascal Raffy, its current president, on 6 February 2001.
 In June 2006, Raffy purchased several manufacturing structures, such as the STT group, which produced complicated watch movements, in order to obtain complete control over the quality of all phases of the watch crafting process.
 STT was renamed Dimier 1738 Manufacture de Haute Horlogerie Artisanale and went into a full restructuring over the next two years in order to bring the standards up to those of Bovet.
 The second purchase was a dial and precious gem setting manufacture located in Plan-les-Ouates in Geneva.
 The name was changed also from Valor, Lopez et Villa to Dimier 1738 Manufacture Artisanale de Cadrans et de Sertissages.
 With the same philosophy as the movement factory, Raffy turned this factory into an artisan center providing dials for Bovet, Dimier's watch brand, and a select group of clients in luxury watchmaking.
 There are currently about 150 employees of Bovet Fleurier SA and the Dimier manufactures, and the company only produces 800 watches a year.
 Some modern Bovet watches are fitted with mechanisms manufactured by Vaucher Manufacture, a company that also supplied watches to the Chinese market in the 19th century.
 Bovet spends very little to advertise and prefers to have private salons for clients instead of attending public fairs.
 About a third of the watches it manufactures are one-of-a-kind pieces that are made to order.

+Bovet has manufactured dashboard clocks for Rolls-Royce cars including the Rolls-Royce Boat Tail.